truenas/middleware/docs/userguide/truenas_system.rst

 * **Attachments:** this is the only optional field.
 It is useful for including configuration files or screenshots of any errors or tracebacks.

 Once you have finished completing the fields, click the "Submit" button to generate and send the support ticket to iXsystems.
-You can view the status of and add additional information to existing support tickets by going to `support.ixsystems.com <https://support.ixsystems.com/>`_, logging in, and clicking
+A pop-up menu will provide a clickable URL so that you can view the status of or add additional information to that support ticket.
+Clicking this URL will prompt you to login, or register a new login, if you are not already logged into the `iXsystems Support page <https://support.ixsystems.com/>`_.
-"View Tickets".

 .. index:: Failovers